Kozea/Radicale/technical_choices.rst

 The Radicale Server is designed to be simple to install, simple to configure, simple to use.

-The installation is very easy, particularly with Linux: few dependances, no superuser rights needed, no configuration required.
-Launching the main script out-of-the-box, as anormal user, is often the only step to have a simple remote calendar access.
+The installation is very easy, particularly with Linux: no dependances, no superuser rights needed, no configuration required.
+Launching the main script out-of-the-box, as a normal user, is often the only step to have a simple remote calendar access.

 Contrary to other servers that are often complicated, require high privileges